vmware-archive/git-commit-integration/README.md

 * Display one or all commits for a given ref (branch)

 ### Killer Features
-* Display all commits which associated with a given external link, grouped by which branches they exist on
+* Display all commits which are associated with a given external link, grouped by which branches they exist on
+* Display all commits which are associated with a given external ID
 * Display differently (strikethrough) all commits which no longer currently exist on a branch
   * Obtained by listing all commits (https://developer.github.com/v3/repos/commits/) for each existing